pytorch/xla/CONTRIBUTING.md

     # Output: xla:0
     ```

+1. Set up `clangd` so that C++ code completion/navigation works:

+    1. Install `clangd`: open any C++ source file in VS Code to trigger a
+       prompt to install `clangd` in the dev container.
+Accept the request.
+       Restart VS Code for the change to take effect.

+    1. Generate the compilation database so that `clangd` knows how to compile
+       the C++ files:

+       ```bash
+       # Run this from a terminal in VS Code, in the pytorch/xla directory
+       # of the workspace.
+       scripts/update_compile_commands.py
+       ```

+       This should create the `build/compile_commands.json` file, which
+       describes how each C++ source file is compiled.
+The script may take
+       several minutes the first time.
+You may need to rerun the script
+       if build rules or file structures have changed.
+However, subsequent
+       runs are usually much faster.

 **Subsequent builds**: after building the packages from source code for the
 first time, you may need to build everything again, for example, after a
 `git pull`.
 You can run `scripts/build_developer.sh` which will rebuild PyTorch,